 Recursion is not the basis of human language.
 One language shows that.
 Language does not seem to be innate.
 There seems to be no narrow faculty of language nor any universal grammar.
 Language is ancient and emerges from general human intelligence, the need to build communities and cultures.

 If the Schopenhauer axiom is right, the third round of criticisms of my work will be ‘We knew that all along’.
-This reminds me of the quote attributed to William James: ‘A great many people think they are thinking when they are really rearranging their prejudices.’Make a donation
+This reminds me of the quote attributed to William James: ‘A great many people think they are thinking when they are really rearranging their prejudices.’Support Aeon: make a one-off donation